-Bank of Africa Kenya Limited Statement of Directors' Responsibilities For the year ended 31 December 2022
+Bank of Africa Kenya Limited Statement of Directors' Responsibilities For the year ended 31 December 2023

-The Directors are responsible for the preparation and fair presentation of the financial statements of Bank of Africa Kenya Limited set out on pages 18 to 100 which comprise the statement of financial position at 31 December 2022, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the financial statements including a summary of significant accounting policies and other explanatory information.
+The Directors are responsible for the preparation and fair presentation of the financial statements of Bank of Africa Kenya Limited ("the Bank") set out on pages 18 to 100 which comprise the statement of financial position at 31 December 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the financial statements including Material accounting policies.

-The Directors' responsibilities include: determining that the basis of accounting described in Note 2 is an acceptable basis for preparing and fairly presenting the financial statements in the circumstances, preparation and presentation of financial statements in accordance with International Financial Reporting Standards and in the manner required by the Kenyan Companies Act, 2015 and for such internal control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or error.
+The Directors' responsibilities include: determining that the basis of accounting described in Note 2 is an acceptable basis for preparing and fairly presenting the financial statements in the circumstances, preparation and presentation of financial statements in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Kenyan Companies Act, 2015 and for such internal control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatements, whether due to fraud or error.